 - Professional experience and achievements

-When building a resume with Rezi, the summary section comes last.
-This makes it easier for you to write a summary after completing the rest of your resume, since you’ll have the full context of your work history.
-It also allows Rezi AI to generate a more relevant summary by considering your experience.
+When you build with Rezi, the summary comes last.
+That makes it easier to write once the rest of your resume is done, since you have the full context of your work history, and it lets Rezi generate a more relevant summary by drawing on your experience.

 Here's an example:

-However, if you only need a summary, you can just enter your job title and list key skills, and Rezi AI will generate a summary based on your input.
+If you only need a summary, you can just enter your job title and key skills, and Rezi will generate one from that input.

 Jobscan

-Jobscan follows a more traditional approach, where the summary section comes early in the resume-building process, right after entering your contact details.
+Jobscan takes a more traditional approach, placing the summary early in the build, right after your contact details.

-After copying and pasting the same work experience section I used with Rezi, here’s what Jobscan’s resume summary generator produced:
+After pasting in the same work experience I used with Rezi, here's what Jobscan's summary generator produced:

 This can be a helpful starting point for structuring your summary, but it felt less detailed despite using the same resume and work experience as in the Rezi test.
 While it generates a quick draft, you may need to refine it further to make it more personalized and impactful.